 - Aim to leave your audience feeling inspired and positive.

 - Our audience is aged 20–35, on average.
-They want to be inspired, to feel that their contribution matters, and to have awesome stories that they can share with their mates.
+They want to be inspired, to feel that their contribution matters and makes a difference, and to have awesome stories that they can share with their mates.

 - End your story with a brief summary of what your charity does to have a similar impact on other individuals or communities, what is has been doing recently, and what it hopes to achieve in the future.
 Then finish with a clear call to action that explains how you’d like the audience to respond to your story.
 For example, ‘Back more young people like Suzie with your 1%’, ‘Help more people like Brian transition into work’, or ‘Let’s end food waste in Aotearoa together’.